 There are pike.
 There are trophy pike.
-Then there are the monsters of northern Saskatchewan.
-One incredible day on the Cree River
+Then there are the monsters swimming in northern Saskatchewan's Cree River

 Deep in the wilderness of northern Saskatchewan, I travelled by jet boat 30 kilometres up, then back down, the wild Cree River.
 It was June 8, 2016.
 And it was the single greatest day of fishing that I or any of my three companions—all seasoned anglers—have ever experienced.
 And almost every day since, I’ve thought about those special hours, in that very special place.